pijarr/pijarr/README.md

 ## pijarr-setup.sh
 Simple automated setup and configuration of Jackett, Sonarr, Lidarr and Radarr on Raspberry Pi Raspbian OS

-[ Tested January 2020 Raspberry Pi 3 & 4 Raspbian Buster ]
+[ Tested October 2020 Raspberry Pi 3 & 4 Raspberry Pi OS (previously called Raspbian)]

+- Raspberry Pi OS (32-bit) Lite minimal image based on Debian Buster
+- Release: August 2020 (Kernel 5.4)

 ## Usage
 **Method 1:** Clone and run locally.
 You can edit and modify script to suit using this method.